 NuGet.Activities.Path parameter, in the

 web.config file).
 This enables the Robot to access the proper versions of activities when it needs to execute a process.
-For more information, see About the Activities Feed.
+For more information, see the About the Activities Feed page.

 To view all available versions of a package, click the corresponding View Versions button.
 The Package Versions window is displayed.
-From here, you can also download any package version.
+From here, you can also download any version, as well as view its release notes or input/output parameters.

 If you assign a package to a process, the version that is currently in use is displayed in the Processes page, in the Version column.